 Tips for Visiting Disney with A Child with Autism Preparations Before The Trip

-My family and I have visited Walt Disney World many times over my 35 years of marriage.
-My husband and I went on our honeymoon, and since children, we have visited with children ranging in age from a few months old to 25 years old and with just two people to a group of 7.
+My family and I have visited Walt Disney World many times throughout our 40 years of marriage.
+My husband and I spent a couple of days at Disney on our honeymoon, and since children, we have visited with children ranging in age from a few months old through their adult years and with just two people to a group of 8.
 We have taken along a babysitter for a business conference, and have taken my mother.
 Every one of our trips is different, and we always try new things – restaurants, experiences, and resorts.
-However, all of that pales in comparison to traveling with Jack-Jack.
-He is our now 14-year-old son with autism.
+However, all of that pales in comparison to traveling with JJ.
+He is our now 20-year-old autistic son.
 Here are my best tips for visiting Disney with a child with autism.
 This segment is to help you prepare in advance before you begin your trip.

-Disability Access Card is Amazing for a Child with Autism when visiting Disney
+Disability Access Service is Amazing for a Child with Autism when visiting Disney

-No matter what age Jack-Jack has been, we have employed some skills, procedures, and tactics to keep things flowing smoothly.
-In this 3 part series, I will highlight our Advanced Preparations, Tactics While in the World, and Our Home Again Routines.
+No matter what age JJ has been, we have employed some skills, procedures, and tactics to keep things flowing smoothly.
+In this 3 part series, I highlight our Advanced Preparations, Tactics While in the World, and Our Home Again Routines.
 I will not talk about hotels, restaurants, or recommendations on rides.
-But I will discuss the Disability Access Service Card (Disney Parks blog Disability Access Service Card information).
-Since Jack-Jack looks normal as he ages, it may be necessary for Cast Members to realize there is a disability.
+But I will discuss the Disability Access Service.
+Since JJ looks normal as he ages, it may be necessary for Cast Members to realize there is a disability.
 I will discuss that more in Tactics in the World.

 Advanced Preparation Tips for Disney with a Child with Autism

 Read, research and know the layout of the land!
 Make as many advanced plans as you can.
-Know about the resorts, travel times from resort to park, travel methods (bus, monorail, resort ferries, or your own car), dining options, and Fast Pass+.
+Know about the resorts, travel times from resort to park, travel methods (bus, monorail, resort ferries, or your own car), dining options, Lightning Lane and more.
 Make yourself as informed as possible.

 Obviously, our advanced preparation includes where we are staying.
 We have stayed both on-site and off-site, but knowing the theme of the resort is key.
 The Disney’s Beach Club Resort is a wonderful resort, however, I was totally unprepared for the depth of the pool.
 They have a lazy river that is 8 feet deep in some areas, and the entire area is open without fencing between the child’s area, the adult pool, and the lazy river.
 You can see overviews of the resorts on the WDW website.